tdbe/openxr-vulkan-gamedev-framework/readme.md

   - Mechanics system based on a list of `GameBehaviour`'s.
   - Each behaviour is processed by Main.
   - Each behaviour is Created (with its own required references), Updated (with frame & input data etc), and at the end Destroyed.
-  - Sample mechanics for Locomotion, Hands, Input testing, World Objects
+  - Sample mechanics for Locomotion, Hands, Input testing, World Objects.

+## `GameData.h`
+  - GameObject{Material, Model, Properties (e.g. worldMatrix, isVisible)}.
+  - PlayerObject{GameObject's, PlayerActiveStates}.
+  - Material{Shader, Descriptor-set data (uniforms), optional unique vulkan Pipelines (e.g. blend ops)}

 ## Rendering
   - Eplained in Janhsimon's Headset & Context classes, the easily confusing & hard to customize khronos vulkan + openxr implementation.
 Especially regarding multipass vs singlepass & multiview, and what it takes if you want to use your own renderer or a diffrent api like webgpu.
-  - tba
+  - Explained and tweaked the renderer/pipeline; look for "// [tdbe]"
+  - Per-material, per-model, per-pipeline properties.
+Easy to create a material e.g. transparent, doublesided; add properties / new shader etc.
+  - Render pipeline knows if you modified any default properties in materials and in that case creates unique mats/pipelines.

 ## `Input` class and `InputData`'s in `Inputspace`.
   - "proper" xr input, supporting "all" controllers/headsetss, with customizable binding paths and action sets.